 The article below is taken from SaaS Mag Issue 4.
 To order your free copy, click here.

-Sambandam’s previous venture, OrangeScape, made use of technology that is still in use at Kissflow.
-But while OrangeScape was not a complete success, Kissflow has been able to capitalize on the burgeoning SaaS space.
-Sambandam is part of a trend of India-based companies getting in on this lucrative market.
+Suresh had to change course when technology bets they made with their first product were proved wrong.
+It is with their fourth product, Kissflow, that they got the technology, market category, UX and the product-market fit right, which led to its eventual success.
+Kissflow is today capitalizing on the burgeoning SaaS space.
+Suresh is part of a trend of India-based companies getting in on this lucrative market.
 The Indian IT trade association NASSCOM has called the Indian SaaS sector the “next big thing.”
 At this January’s SaasBoomi, a gathering for Indian SaaS entrepreneurs and international venture capital funds, both company leaders and investors touted the impressive growth and profit margins of the sector.

-One of Sambandam’s key convictions is the importance of taking the long view when setting growth goals and chasing a dream of leading a company.
+One of Suresh’s key convictions is the importance of taking the long-term view when setting growth goals and chasing a dream of leading a company.

 Kissflow’s platform allows clients to automate workflow by focusing on three pillars: collaboration, coordination, and control.
 The aim is to enable customers to use ready-made apps to increase their own productivity.